 IP Address Allocation Methods

-Static IPs are assigned manually or through DHCP reservations, where the DHCP server always assigns the same IP to a device based on its MAC address.
-Dynamic IPs are allocated from a pool of available addresses and can change after the lease expires.
+Static IPs get assigned manually or through something called DHCP reservations.
+With a reservation, the DHCP server always gives the same IP to a device based on its MAC address.
+Dynamic IPs come from a pool of available addresses and switch after the lease time expires.

 IPv4 vs IPv6